Project Management, Strategic Management

 How to measure productivity in business?

 Measuring productivity in business is essential for understanding efficiency levels, making informed decisions, and benchmarking performance against industry standards.
-Here are some methodologies and metrics used to measure business productivity:
+Here are some methodologies and metrics used to measure productivity:

 • Output per hour worked – this is a standard productivity metric that divides total output by the number of hours worked.
 For example, if a factory produces 200 units of goods in 100 work hours, the productivity would be two units per hour.
 This metric helps assess the efficiency of labor use and is often used in manufacturing and other labor-intensive industries.